 Asking your students to communicate their thinking or to write about their problem-solving process on a particular math task encourages them to analyze their work more closely.
 Student's work must include communication, or it will not meet the (Exemplars) standard.
 Learn helpful techniques for encouraging communication in math »

-For more than 25 years, Exemplars has worked with schools and districts to integrate performance-based assessment and instruction into math curriculum.
+For 30 years, Exemplars has worked with schools and districts to integrate performance-based assessment and instruction into math curriculum.
 To help your school or district get started, check out our Administrator's Tools for Success.

 Tips for Using